MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/dirsync-for-your-office-365-dev-test-environment.md

 This configuration consists of:

 - An Office 365 E5 Trial Subscription.
 - A simplified organization intranet connected to the Internet, consisting of the DC1, APP1, and CLIENT1 virtual machines on a subnet of an Azure virtual network.
-Azure AD Connect runs on APP1 to synchronize the CORP Windows Server AD domain to Office 365 every 30 minutes.
+Azure AD Connect runs on APP1 to synchronize the CORP AD DS domain to Office 365 every 30 minutes.

 ## Next Step